Parth517/gifmaker/README.md

 # gifmaker
-Ensure that you ri=un chrome in shared Array Buffer.
+Ensure that you run chrome in shared Array Buffer.

 start chrome --enable-features=SharedArrayBuffer